qwerty00007/StripCharts/README.md

 # StripCharts

+This is a fork of [StripCharts by tuky](https://github.com/tuky/StripCharts)

 Strip down the awesome but slow to update TrueCharts catalog to what really matters to you

 This is a simple dockerized cron script that grabs just the specifed apps from the TrueCharts catalog and pushes them into your own github catalog.
 You have to provide these environment variables: